 — Molly M.

-And if you need some inspiration, here are the most popular names of 2018, according to Nameberry:
+And if you need some inspiration, here are the most popular names of 2019 so far, according to Nameberry: